sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 The [web3.deploy()](https://github.com/sCrypt-Inc/tic-tac-toe/blob/master/src/web3/web3.ts#L48) function is the encapsulation of the wallet interface.
 It mainly includes the following steps:

-1. Call the wallet's `listUnspent` interface to query the available UTXO to pay for the deployment transaction.
+1. Call the wallet's `listUnspent` interface to query the available UTXOs to pay for the deployment transaction fee
 2. Use [chained APIs](https://github.com/sCrypt-Inc/scryptlib/blob/master/docs/chained_api_zh_CN.md) to build a transaction containing a contract instance `contract`
-3. Call the wallet's `signRawTransaction` signRawTransaction to sign the transaction
+3. Call the wallet's `signRawTransaction` to sign the transaction
-4. Finally call `web3.sendRawTx` to broadcast the transaction
+4. Finally call `web3.sendRawTx` to broadcast the transaction.

 Calling the wallet's `signRawTransaction` interface requires user authorization.